Install notebook dependencies

 You can install Python dependencies for serverless notebooks using the Environment side panel.
 This panel provides a single place to edit, view, and export a notebook’s library requirements.
 These dependencies can be added using a base environment or individually.

-Serverless environment panel
+Serverless environment panel with budget policies

 For non-notebook tasks, see Configure environments and dependencies for non-notebook tasks.